Keira Walsh: In culture and the media

 In traditional media, Walsh appeared on the final series of both Question of Sport and Soccer AM towards the end of 2022, and wrote guest columns covering the men's 2022 FIFA World Cup for the Evening Standard.
 Interviewed in the newspaper, she criticised FIFA for going ahead with Qatar as host despite various issues, saying it was "a backwards step" that undermined equality.
 Since October 2022, the shirt Walsh wore in City's 2022 League Cup victory has been displayed as part of the collection at the National Football Museum.
-With the England team who won the Euro 2025, Walsh is set to be inducted into the English Football Hall of Fame, housed at the National Football Museum, in 2025.
+With the England team that won the Euro 2025, Walsh was inducted into the English Football Hall of Fame, housed at the National Football Museum, in 2025.
+Following her omission as a nominee for the Ballon d'Or in 2022, and despite the organisation's own website describing her as a nominee, Walsh had still not been nominated come 2026, with the media continuing to express their surprise at this.

-Walsh received the freedom of the borough of Rochdale on 19 October 2022, and a mural of her was installed by Rochdale Borough Council in 2024.
-There are buses in the borough named after her, and she is an ambassador of local Bleakholt Animal Sanctuary, working to promote it along with president Gemma Atkinson.
+Walsh received the freedom of the borough of Rochdale on 19 October 2022; a mural of her was installed by Rochdale Borough Council in 2024, and there are buses in the borough named after her.
 Aware that Rochdale has a negative reputation, Walsh was happy to "show young kids from that area that they can go on to achieve [good] things", as well as hoping to inspire young footballers there.
-As part of the "Where Greatness Is Made" campaign, a plaque honouring her was installed at Blackburn Rovers, and she supports the Girls' Development Centre at Rochdale A.F.C.
+When Walsh was made Member of the Order of the British Empire in the 2026 New Year Honours – nominated by Rochdale MP Paul Waugh – she dedicated it to her home town.

 Rochdale A.F.C.
 Girls' Development Centre

 The Rochdale A.F.C.
-Community Trust runs the Girls' Development Centre, conceived in 2023 as a talent inclusion programme and supported by Walsh.
-She has provided football kit and equipment for the centre, and is featured in their branding.
+Community Trust ran the Girls' Development Centre from 2023 to 2026, conceived as a talent inclusion programme when the club was not accepted to operate an Emerging Talent Centre for its girls' teams, and supported by Walsh.
+She provided football kit and equipment for the centre, and was featured in their branding.
 The Girls' Development Centre was also featured on Rochdale A.F.C.'s 2024–25 season third kit, an all-white shirt inspired by the England shirts worn by Walsh in her international career.
 The centre was nominated for the Grassroots Initiative of the Year award at the 2024 Women's Football Awards, and Walsh received the 2025 Women's Football Awards' Inspirational Role Model award for her contributions to the centre.
-In 2023–24, there were 35 players involved, of which nine had entered the England pathway by April 2025.
+In 2023–24, there were 35 players involved, of which 9 had entered the England pathway by April 2025.
+At the time the Girls' Development Centre programme was paused in early 2026 to allow Rochdale A.F.C.
+Ladies to create new development pathways, it had supported 62 players and 7 had progressed to elite England pathways.